Siding Guide: Vinyl vs Fiber Cement vs Wood

 Does siding affect home value?

 Yes.
-New siding typically returns 70-80% of its cost at resale, and quality materials like fiber cement can boost perceived value beyond the direct cost recovery.
+New siding may recover a significant portion of its cost at resale, and quality materials like fiber cement can boost perceived value beyond the direct cost recovery. *Actual returns vary by market and property.

 What about stucco instead of siding?